Qollabor/qollabor-engine/README.md

-# Cafienne Engine for CMMN 1.1
+# Qollabor Engine for CMMN 1.1

-Cafienne hosts an open source Case Management Engine which natively executes the CMMN 1.1 standard.
+Qollabor hosts an open source Case Management Engine which natively executes the CMMN 1.1 standard.
 The engine is written in Java and Scala co-operated with the Akka toolkit, backed by Cassandra and Postgres.
 This technical foundation makes it a platform for building highly concurrent, distributed, and resilient message-driven case management applications.